 “There was something about Norman.
 He just rubbed off on you.
 It was... he affected you with his kindness, his love.
 The joy he had… He was just a beautiful person.
 He really was.
 He was special.."

-Norman E. Wallace was a thirty-year old MBA student at the Weatherhead School of Management when his life was tragically cut short in the Peter B. Lewis building shooting of 2003.
-A graduate of Youngstown State University, Wallace pursued an MBA, stating, “I wanna do something different.
+Norman E. Wallace was a 30-year-old MBA student at Weatherhead School of Management when his life was tragically cut short in the Peter B. Lewis building shooting of 2003.
+A graduate of Youngstown State University, Wallace pursued an MBA, stating: “I wanna do something different.
 I wanna help people.”
 This scholarship, named in his memory, is meant to assist a diverse group of students in the purchase of textbooks to further their education.

 Norman E. Wallace